Gender Dysphoria and Transsexualism

 Although most transsexuals began having symptoms of gender dysphoria or began feeling different in early childhood, some do not acknowledge these feelings until adulthood.

 People, usually men, may be cross-dressers first and not acknowledge their identification with the other sex until later in life.
 Some of these men marry or join the military as a way to escape or deny their feelings of wanting to be the other sex.
-Once they accept these feelings, many publicly adopt a satisfying and convincing feminine gender role.
+Once they accept these feelings, many publicly adopt a satisfying and convincing feminine gender role, with or without hormone therapy or sex reassignment surgery.
 Others experience problems, such as anxiety, depression, and suicidal behavior.
 The stress of not being accepted by society and/or by family may cause or contribute to these problems.

 Most children with gender dysphoria are not evaluated until they are 6 to 9 years old.